 German Shepherd Dogs, also known as Alsatian Dogs, are among the most sought-after breeds of dogs.
 Known for their loyalty and intelligence, they are ideal for companion pets, though they also function as police or farm dogs.

 They are very loyal to their masters; thus, a lot of people want to train their German Shepherd dogs.
 There are different things to consider on how to train a German shepherd.

 When your dog was able to pull off a command accurately, see to it that you “praise” him by petting him or rewarding him with a delicious treat.
-This will make your dog associate the command with the treat, and will propel him to consistently follow your instructions.
+This will make your dog associate the command with the treat, and will propel him to follow your instructions consistently.

 The second consideration is leash training the German shepherd.
-It will be easier for you to control your dog when he is comfortable on a tether.
+It will be easier for you to control your dog when he is comfortable on a leash.
 When you walk your dog, keep him on the side where you are holding the leash.

 For instance, when you have the deterrent on your right hand, make sure that you keep your dog on the right side.
-In the event that you have visitors at home and you do not want your dog to roam around inside the house, tethering him will prevent your canine companion from becoming a nuisance.
+If you have visitors at home and you do not want your dog to roam around inside the house, tethering him will prevent your canine companion from becoming a nuisance.

 Another concern is training your dog to “take the offensive.”
 Though this is not advisable, some people deem it necessary for protection purposes.

 If your dog is leash-trained, teaching him to attack would be more manageable.
 Make sure that you hold your dog’s leash tightly and when you issue the attack command, go easy on it.
-When you want him to stop, pull the tether back.
+When you want him to stop, pull the leash back.

 Again, the use of a single-word command is necessary Think of a word that would make your dog begin or stop the attack at once.
 Direct him to attack the unknown person on the legs to limit his mobility.